thin-edge/thin-edge.io/docs/src/contribute/package_hosting.md

 ---
-title: Debian Package Hosting
+title: Package Hosting
 tags: [Contribute, Packaging]
-sidebar_position: 3
+description: Package hosting of %%te%% components
 ---

 In additional to the %%te%% install script, the packages are also publicly hosted APT repository.